Birmingham Science Park Aston: The Innovation Birmingham Campus

-The Innovation Birmingham team is actively looking to work with and bring together the public sector and private sector, creating interfaces for people with ideas, people with technologies, people with expertise and experience, and people with money.
-It is a one-stop-shop for innovators, entrepreneurs and investors looking to develop or fund tech start-ups with high growth potential.
+The Innovation Birmingham team describes itself as a one-stop-shop for innovators, entrepreneurs and investors looking to develop or fund tech start-ups with high growth potential.

 The Innovation Birmingham strategy

 The Innovation Birmingham strategy is focused on a service offering for founders of new technology ventures, as well as more established tech businesses.
-The campus facilities include the Entrepreneurs for the Future (e4f) multi-occupancy start-up centre with hot-desking facilities and a wide range of flexible office units (115-4,000 sq ft) within the rest of Faraday Wharf.
-However, the campus is far from just bricks and mortar; the team actively nurtures an interactive and supportive community within the place.
+The campus facilities include the Entrepreneurs for the Future (e4f) multi-occupancy start-up centre with hot-desking facilities and a wide range of office units (115-4,000 sq ft) within the rest of Faraday Wharf.

-The Campus strategy is about encouraging people to visit, engage with the businesses based there, and attract new tenants to join the thriving tech community.
-By creating a wide range of valuable opportunities, the missing aspects of a successful business puzzle can be resolved, helping innovators and tech entrepreneurs gain invaluable exposure and to succeed.

-Innovation Birmingham Campus membership

-For technology companies that are a little more established, or not suitable for a structured support programme, Innovation Birmingham also offers Membership packages.
-Members instantly become part of the community and gain access to a range of additional services and opportunities designed to accelerate the development of their business.
-There are a variety of different packages to suit the flexible requirements and budget of a growing tech company.